 Perhaps not everyone’s cup of tea but as a sports fanatic I can’t get enough of these stadiums.
 That and remember this stadium is hosting the final of the European football championships in July 2012, so when I’m watching it on TV I can proudly (and drunkenly) declare ‘I was there’!

 When I came to Kiev I was expecting a former Soviet, gray, grim city but that’s not the case at all.
 It seems progressive, with sports cars lining their boulevards, and a banging nightlife.
 The Dnipro river runs through the city too, giving beaches to its citizens on hot days, this really is a cool place.
+Next up for us?
+Off to take a tour of Chernobyl.
 Happy travels!